How to officiate a wedding ceremony they’ll remember

-Many friends who’ve gotten ordained online have asked me how to officiate a wedding and I lead them through my process.
+Many friends who’ve gotten ordained online have reached out for help, having no idea where to start with ceremony planning.
+They need guidance and fast!
+So, I lead them through my process.

-The main elements of a contemporary ceremony are:
+The main elements of a contemporary wedding ceremony are:

 1) Welcoming Guests (thank everyone for coming and let them know how important they are)

 2) Opening Commentary (speak to the couple about their relationship and marriage)

 4) Imagery (unity candle, blending sand, letter box, champagne toast, etc)

 5) Reading #2